The Great Illusion: Content

 In The Great Illusion, Angell's primary thesis was, in the words of historian James Joll, that "the economic cost of war was so great that no one could possibly hope to gain by starting a war the consequences of which would be so disastrous."
 For that reason, a general European war was very unlikely to start, and if it did, it would not last long.
 He argued that war was economically and socially irrational and that war between industrial countries was futile because conquest did not pay.
 J. D. B. Miller writes: "The 'Great Illusion' was that nations gained by armed confrontation, militarism, war, or conquest."

 According to Angell, the economic interdependence between industrial countries would be "the real guarantor of the good behavior of one state to another", as it meant that war would be economically harmful to all the countries involved.
 Moreover, if a conquering power confiscated property in the territory it seized, "the incentive [of the local population] to produce would be sapped and the conquered area be rendered worthless.
 Thus, the conquering power had to leave property in the hands of the local population while incurring the costs of conquest and occupation."

 Further, the nature of modern capitalism was such that nationalist sentiment did not motivate capitalists, because "the capitalist has no country, and he knows, if he be of the modern type, that arms and conquests and jugglery with frontiers serve no ends of his, and may very well defeat them."

-Angell said that arms build-up, for example the naval race between England and Germany that was happening as he wrote the book in the 1900s, was not going to secure peace.
+Angell said that arms build-up, for example the naval race between the UK and Germany that was happening, as he wrote the book in the 1900s, was not going to secure peace.
 Instead, it would lead to increased insecurity and thus ratchet up the likelihood of war.
 The only viable route to peace would be respect for international law, implemented in a world court, in which issues would be dealt with rationally and peacefully.